Nobel winner Malala opens school for Syrian refugees

 “Today on my first day as an adult, on behalf of the world’s children, I demand of leaders we must invest in books instead of bullets,” Malala said in a speech.

-“We are in danger of losing generations of young Syrian girls due to the lack of education,” Joumblatt said in a speech at the opening of the school.

-“Desperate and displaced Syrians are increasingly seeing early marriage as a way to secure the social and financial future of their daughters.
-We need to provide an alternative: Keep young girls in school instead of bein pressured into wedlock.”

 Lebanon, which allows informal settlements on land rented by refugees, says it can no longer cope with the influx from Syria’s four-year conflict.
-More than one in four people living in Lebanon is a refugee.
+One in four living in Lebanon is a refugee.

 The U.N. says the number of Syrian refugees in neighbouring countries is expected to reach 4.27 million by the end of the year.